The Voice Senior (Italian TV series) season 6: Blind auditions

 The blind auditions premiered on 14 November 2025.
 Each coach must have ten artists on their team at the end of the blind auditions.
-Each coach is given one "block" to use in the entire blind auditions.
-For the third season, each coach is given a "Second Chance" button which allows them to press the button for an artist that failed to make a team after his/her audition.
+Each coach is given one "block" to use in the entire blind auditions, and a "Second Chance" button which allows them to press the button for an artist that failed to make a team after his/her audition.
 The artist then auditions a second time with the goal of advancing.
+Ultimately, only Arisa and Nek used their "Second Chance" buttons during the blind auditions.